semgrep/semgrep/docs/writing_rules/examples.md

 https://semgrep.live/ZqKW

 **Bonus: Match any `subprocess` function with `shell=True`.** As you probably noticed, `subprocess.run` is subject to the same issue as `subprocess.call`. `subprocess.run` [was made available in Python 3.5](https://docs.python.org/3/library/subprocess.html#older-high-level-api).
 We can match both `subprocess.call` and `subprocess.run` by using **metavariables**.

 Metavariables let you match any code expression.
 To use metavariables in Semgrep, use the dollar sign as a prefix and all capital letters.
 In this example, we will use `subprocess.$FUNC`.
 The name can be anything -- it's just a like a variable in a normal language and will "hold" the expression it matches.

+To learn more about metavariables, visit the [primary documentation](https://github.com/returntocorp/semgrep/pattern-features.md#metavariables).

 ```yaml
 patterns: